alphagov/govuk-design-guide/docs/components/feedback.md

   - Users say ‘Report a problem with this page’ and we ask them ‘what were you doing?’ and ‘what went wrong?’.

-  This component is designed to sit at the bottom of pages on GOV.UK to allow users to submit feedback on that page.

-  This component uses JavaScript for expanding and collapsing and also for submitting form responses.

   View this component and all its variations in the <a class="govuk-link" href="https://components.publishing.service.gov.uk/component-guide/feedback" rel="noopener noreferrer" target="_blank">Component Guide (opens in a new tab)</a>.'

 # Variations for this component